 Christianity is changing.

 I’m not talking about Faith and the Good News.
-That started with Jesus and remains perfect and eternal.
+That started with Jesus and remains.

 I’m talking about our interpretation, and in turn, our manifestation of it.

 So as part of the body of Christ, I decided to write this list for us.
 Most of the ones that made it have already been talked and discussed among my young Christian friends.

 Can we agree on at least 10 of these?